py-chung/IPLGP/README.md

 ## Installation

-IPLGP can be installed form GitHub by the following command
+IPLGP can be installed form GitHub by the following command:
 ```install_github
 # library(devtools)
 install_github("py-chung/IPLGP", dependencies = TRUE, force = TRUE)
 ```

-And IPLGP can be installed form CRAN by the following command
+And IPLGP can be installed form CRAN by the following command:
 ```install.packages
 install.packages("IPLGP")
 ```

 ## Main functions

-+ `GA.Dscore` Fonction for getting a set with highest D-score by genetic algorithm
++ `GA.Dscore` Fonction for getting a set with highest D-score by genetic algorithm.
-+ `GBLUP.fit` Fonction for getting the fitting values of a set of individuals by GBLUP
++ `GBLUP.fit` Fonction for getting the fitting values of a set of individuals by GBLUP.